 Depreciation and Return on Assets

-Insight into the firm’s earning power might be obtained by comparing earnings with the resources committed to achieving those earnings.
-As the rate of return ratio takes on higher values, management appears to be more efficient in using its resources and the firm appears to have more earning power than those with lower ratios.
+Insight into a firm’s earning power is offered by comparing earnings with the resources used to achieve those earnings.
+As the rate of return ratio increases, this indicates that the company’s management is more efficient in using its resources.

 Assessments of Solvency

 Three items of information about the use and disposal of operating assets help statement users assess a firm’s solvency.